Brief Connect v2.5.x New Dashboard Infrastructure Release Notes

 TempMongoDbConnectionStringsetting toMongoDbConnectionStringwithout changing the value. - Rename

-TempMongoDbPasswordsetting toMongoDbPasswordwithout changing the value. - Rename
+TempMongoDbPasswordsetting toMongoDbPasswordwithout changing the value. - Save changes

 - Go to Redis Cache instance and Flush all data in Cache